 For the metric measuring VMT per trip distance, a map of the City of Visalia, produced by Tulare County Association of Governments (TCAG), provides areas with 84% or less average VMT per trip distance, or 16% below the regional average.
-In the subject site's TAZ, the current average trip distance experienced is 6.45 miles, which is above the average county-wide trip distance of 11.9 miles and the 16% target reduction of 9.76 miles.
-However, under the Guidelines, the project is screened out from creating a significant impact since the project will generate less than 1,000 trips daily and is consistent with the City's General Plan and current zoning.
-The Woodlands project is projected to generate 218 trips on peak operating days based on a total parking availability of 218 stalls.
-The outdoor venue use is also conditionally permitted in the QP in which it resides.
-Hence, the proposal is screened out of performing a VMT analysis.
+In the subject site's TAZ, the current average trip distance experienced is 14.7537 miles, which is above the average county-wide trip distance of 11.9 miles and the 16% target reduction of 9.76 miles.
+However, the project site was established with the Village at Willow Creek Specific Plan and this specific pad site was assessed for a grocery store.
+The proposed shooting range is expected to be a lesser trip generator than the initially accounted for grocery by having only 12 employees (eight fulltime and 4 part-time) and 27 shooting lanes.
+Based on operational descriptions provided by the applicant, the use is not expected to generate more than 350 trips daily compared to 4,567 trips daily (87.82 per 1,000 sq. ft. ref.
+Land Use 850) if the site were developed with a grocery store use.
+Under the Guidelines, the project is screened out from creating a significant impact since the project will generate less than 1,000 trips daily and is consistent with the City's General Plan and current zoning.
+As proposed, the project is consistent with the General Plan and will comply with Chapter 17.19 Mixed Use Zone development standards, and the development standards of the Specific Plan.
+Hence, the proposal is screened out of performing a VMT analysis and the project will have a less than significant impact with regards to compliance with CEQA Guidelines section 15064.3, subdivision (b).
+The Technical Advisory further states that lead agencies may screen out VMT impacts using maps created with VMT data from a traffic demand model.